-Enjoy healthy skin and peace of mind when you treat skin cancer with Mohs surgery, available in Bradenton, Sarasota, Venice, and other locations serving South Florida and Oklahoma.
+Enjoy healthy skin and peace of mind when you treat skin cancer with Mohs surgery, available in North Port, Bradenton, Sarasota, Venice, and other locations serving South Florida.

 Mohs micrographic surgery is a safe and effective treatment for skin cancer.
 During Mohs surgery, cancerous tissue is removed in small sections.
 While the patient waits, a pathologist examines each tissue specimen for malignant cells.
 If malignant cells are found, more tissue is removed until the cancer is eradicated.
 This comprehensive microscopic examination helps to target only cancerous tissue, significantly reducing damage to healthy surrounding tissue.
 Developed by Frederic E. Mohs, M.D., in the 1930s, Mohs surgery excises not only the visible tumor, but any “roots” extending beneath the surface of the skin.
 Five-year cure rates of up to 99 percent for first-time cancers and 95 percent for recurring cancers have been documented.